aws-solutions/data-connectors-for-aws-clean-rooms/README.md

 ## Deployment

-You can launch this solution with one click from [AWS Solutions Implementations](https://aws.amazon.com/solutions/implementations/).
+You can launch this solution with one click from the AWS Solutions [landing page](https://aws.amazon.com/solutions/implementations/data-connectors-for-aws-clean-rooms/).

 To customize the solution, or to contribute to the solution, see [Creating a custom build](#creating-a-custom-build)